NSRPLAYS/GAME-DEVELOPMENT/README.md

 **Aim :**

-To  implement the DDA algorithm to draw a line using a c coding
+To  implement the DDA algorithm to draw a line using turbo c

 **Algorithms :**